pnwpine/API-Python-SQL-Monitor_Prusa/README.md

 1. Mongo support
 2. Python package (files and modules included for easy install)
   - Goal is to have this project avalible for all people both technical and non-technical.
-Data is data and more of it can produce better resutls with your printer!
+Data is data and more of it can produce better results with your printer!